Testura/Testura.Mutation/README.md

 ```
 #### Filter

-Filter is a way for you to decide which files or lines that Unima will mutate.
+Filter is a way for you to decide which files or lines that Testura will mutate.
 You can both allow and deny resources,
 but it's important to know that when you add a filter, all files will be ignored by default and you have to allow them.

 For example: